gabpr/Black-Wings-Hacks-2023/README.md

 # Black-Wings-Hacks-2023
 <h2>About Black Wings Hacks:</h2>
 Black Wings Hacks is an inclusive, accessible hackathon open to all college women in tech.
-Founded, designed and led by the amazing Rewriting the Code Black Wings, RTC's community of black women in tech. <br>
+Founded, designed and led by the amazing Rewriting the Code Black Wings, RTC's community of Black women in tech. <br>
 The 2023 Black Wings Hacks was hosted online, and is an official member event for the Major League Hacking 2023 Hackathon Season. <br>